nstCactus/Hadra-Trance-Festival/README.md

 Hadra-Trance-Festival
 =====================

-An companion android application for the Hadra Trance Festival 2013
+A companion android application for the Hadra Trance Festival 2013